 You worked hard to promote your open house, you were a rockstar during the event, don’t miss out on your chance to solidify a buyer’s interest after everyone has gone home.

 Make sure you are following up personally with any buyers who seemed like your property is a legitimate possibility for them, and for all the rest, use their sign in information to start them on an email drip you designed specifically for Open House attendees in your CRM.
-We suggest an affordable CRM like Insightly to make follow up and lead nurturing breeze.
+We suggest an specialized CRM like Propertybase to make follow up and lead nurturing a breeze.

 Over to You